GlenThevar/News-ClosePrice-API/README.md

-# NSE - Stock List and Comapny News
+# NSE - Company Closing Prices and Comapny News
 ![Image Description](./swaggerdocumentation2.png)

 This API allows users to retrieve information about a stock using its ticker symbol.